Matching algorithm

 Accurate account holder name matching is crucial for a robust VOP implementation.
 An overly strict matching algorithm can lead to legitimate payments being rejected, while a too-lenient approach increases the risk of exposing sensitive data or incurring refund liabilities due to incorrect matches.

-Numeral empowers you to tailor this critical algorithm to your specific needs by allowing you to define the ideal distance measure and thresholds.
-This ensures optimal balance between payment success rates and robust data security.
+Mambu Payments (formerly Numeral) enables customers to configure the algorithm to their specific needs by allowing them to define the right distance measure and thresholds for them This ensures optimal balance between payment success rates and robust data security.

 Distance measures

-To compare two account names, Numeral calculates a distance between them.
+To compare two account names, Mambu Payments (formerly Numeral) calculates a distance between them.
 Distance is the similarity between two names, measured as the number of transformations needed to go from one name to the other.

 - Levenshtein distance measures similarity by identifying the minimum number of single-character edits (insertions, deletions, or substitutions) required to transform one string into another.
 It is a straightforward measure of overall difference